fuzziqersoftware/newserv/README.md

 To use the script, do this:
 1. Build and install memwatch (https://github.com/fuzziqersoftware/memwatch).
 2. Start Flycast and run PSO.
-(You must run the script below after PSO is loaded - it won't work if yun run it before loading the game.)
+(You must run the script below after PSO is loaded - it won't work if you run it before loading the game.)
 3. Run `sudo patch_flycast_memory.py <original-destination>`.
 Replace `<original-destination>` with the hostname that PSO wants to connect to (you can find this out by using Wireshark and looking for DNS queries).
 The script may take up to a minute; you can continue using Flycast while it runs, but don't start an online game until the script is done.
 4. Run newserv and start an online game in PSO.